linli2492/DataAnalyticsAndVisualization/README.md

 They are currently binned into different categories:
 1. [Quantitative Analysis and Visualisation.](https://github.com/linli2492/ProjectsPortfolio/tree/main/QuantitativeAnalysisAndVisualization)
-3. Portfolio Management & Risk Analysis.
+2. Portfolio Management & Risk Analysis.
-4. Software Development.
+3. Software Development.

+I have also built my own trading algorithms using Ninjascript (C# based language) and MQL4/5 (C++ based language) for traders using NinjaTrader and MetaTrader 4/5.
+You can find then here:
+1. NinjaTrader Trading Algorithms (Futures)
+2. MetaTrader 4/5 Expert Advisors (Forex)

 Each category has their own variety of projects with their own documentation and will involve some combination of the use of **Python, C#, C++, PowerBI and/or Tableau.**